saulpierotti/markdown_notebook/DRD1.md

 	* The methylation level (beta-value) is evaluated as the the ratio among M intensity and U+M intensity
 		* Usually 100 is added at the denominator to avoid 0/0 cases
 	* The color of the signal is not improtant here, just its intensity
+	* Since the probe is 50 nt, it can span multiple CpG sites
+		* The methilated probe is built with the assumption that all the included sites are methilated (C/G in C of CpG)
+		* The unmethilated probe is built with the assumption that all the included sites are not methilated (A/T in the C of CpG)
+		* This assumption is reasonable in islands but not so much in the open sea
 * Infinium II assay: 2 colors
 	* It uses just one bead per site, with the last position just before the target site
 	* Nucleotides are differently marked for methylated (C, G) and unmethylated (A, T)
 	* The methylation is evaluated in the same way as with Infinum I, but with the instensities coming from different channels of the same bead
+	* It does not make any assumption about the state of other CpGs included in the probe
+		* It uses degenerate R sites that bind both C and T
 * Infinium II is less sensitive and more variable
 * Beta-values tend to cluster around 0 and 1, but have a continuous (heteroscedastic) distribution
 * Another approach is to use M-values: it is the log2 of M/U